FraunhoferIVI/helyOS-demo-logistics-center/microservices/clothoid_path_planner/README.md

 # Clothoid Microservice
-This microservice calculates a clothoid and converts it to the autotruck format.
+This microservice calculates a clothoid from a start to a target pose and converts it to the AutoTruck-TruckTrix format.

 ### Build